amirHossein5/dropy/docs/README.md

 <section id="target">will be toggle</section>
 ```

-if you want to on first load target be open add attribute `data-open`:
+if you want to target be open on the first load, add `data-open=true` to toggler:

 ```html
 <button toggler data-open="true">toggle it!</button>